S-RM/JustLogsPlease/README.md

 # JustLogsPlease

-This solution optimises download time of Microsoft 365's Unified Audit Log and allows you to resume downloads without losing data, which is very useful for large collections.
-Simply run `.\collect.ps1` to start a collection.
+This solution optimises downloading data from Microsoft 365's Unified Audit Log and allows you to resume downloads without losing progress, which is very useful for large collections.
+Simply run `.\collect.ps1` to get started.

 ## Why is this repo different?